 Most people are familiar with GPS positioning equipment – they are a built-in feature in many new cars.
-These devices are just as useful aids in finding the right way in the wilderness.
+These devices are useful aids in finding the right way in the wilderness.
 Today it is possible to get a good map of Iceland for Garmin GPS devices and the maps are available in many places, e.g. online, so that you can order them and put them into the device before arriving in Iceland.

 Maps can be bought in many places but we recommend Ferðakort and Eymundsson bookstore in Kringlan mall.

 Remember to set the device to WGS84, which is the “map datum” to which most maps from Iceland are tuned.